 Grade 4 ptosis: The nipple is located at or below the crease under the breast, and the entire breast hangs downward.

-Breast ptosis can affect a woman’s self-esteem, as well as her ability to wear certain clothing and participate in physical activities.
-The treatment options include a mastopexy (breast lift) surgery or breast augmentation with a lift.
+Breast ptosis can affect a woman’s self-esteem, ability to wear certain clothing, and participation in physical activities.
+Treatment options include mastopexy (breast lift) surgery or breast augmentation with a lift.
 The best option depends on the extent of ptosis and the patient’s individual needs and goals.

 How can you fix sagging breasts with surgery?